-2.3.6.
+2.3.5.
 SmartCenter Server

-The Check Point VPN-1 Power/UTM media includes the SmartCenter Server management server software.
-The SmartCenter Server software is installed on a host together with the Check Point SecurePlatform operating system.
-The hardware is selected out of the list of platforms given in A.1 - Supported Hardware for Check Point SecurePlatform.
+The Check Point VPN-1 media includes the SmartCenter Server management server software.
+The SmartCenter Server software is installed on a host together with the Check Point SecurePlatform operating system, also provided on the media.
+The hardware for the SmartCenter Server is selected out of the list of platforms given in Appendix A -SmartCenter Server H/W Platforms.
 The SmartCenter Server software, operating system, and hardware are considered to be part of the TOE.

-A SmartCenter Server manages one or more Check Point VPN-1 Power/UTM appliances.
+A SmartCenter Server manages one or more Check Point IP Appliances.
 It is used to perform management operations, to monitor the TOE's correct operation and to provide administrators with search and sort capabilities on the audit trail and IDS System data.

-As described in the TOE evaluated configuration guidance, the SmartCenter Server must be installed on a protected subnet that is directly connected to a TOE Check Point VPN-1 Power/UTM appliance.
+As described in the TOE evaluated configuration guidance, the SmartCenter Server must be installed on a protected subnet that is directly connected to a TOE appliance.
 The appliance protects the SmartCenter Server from any direct network access by untrusted entities.

-2.3.7.
+2.3.6.
 Management GUI

-The TOE includes three management GUI applications that are included on the Check Point VPN-1 Power/UTM media: SmartDashboard, SmartView Tracker and SmartView Monitor.
+The TOE includes three management GUI applications that are included on the Check Point VPN-1 media: SmartDashboard, SmartView Tracker and SmartView Monitor.
 These applications are installed on standard PC administrator workstations running Microsoft Windows (workstation and Windows operating system are not part of the TOE), and are used as the management interface for the TOE.
 The management GUI applications interact with the SmartCenter server.